The TIAA Institute-GFLEC Personal Finance Index (P-Fin Index)

 The TIAA Institute-GFLEC Personal Finance Index (P-Fin Index) measures knowledge and understanding that enable sound financial decision making and effective management of personal finances among U.S. adults.
 The P-Fin Index is an annual survey developed by the TIAA Institute and the Global Financial Literacy Excellence Center, in consultation with Greenwald & Associates.
 It is unique in its breadth of questions and its coverage of the topics that measure financial literacy.
 The index is based on responses to 28 questions across eight functional areas: earning, consuming, saving, investing, borrowing/managing debt, insuring, comprehending risk, and go-to information sources.

-• Comprehending risk is again the area where functional knowledge tends to be lowest among U.S. adults.
-On average, 36% of these questions were answered correctly in 2022, a figure lower than its 2017 level (39%).
+Comprehending risk is the functional area where adult financial literacy continues to be lowest.
+On average, only 36% of these questions were answered correctly in 2025.

 — Annamaria Lusardi